-4.9.5 Reference model for multi-link operation (MLO)
+4.9.6(#10519) Reference model for multi-link operation (MLO)

-MLO allows operation over multiple links.
+MLO defines a set of procedures allowing communication over multiple links between MLDs(#12038)(# 11481).
 An MLD manages such communication over multiple links.
-Communication across different frequency bands/channels can occur simultaneously or not depending on the capabilities of both the AP MLD and the non-AP MLD (see 35.3.16.3 (Simultaneous transmit and receive (STR) operation) and 35.3.16.4 (Nonsimultaneous transmit and receive (NSTR) operation)).
+Communication across links using(#12300) different frequency bands or channels can occur simultaneously or not depending on the capabilities of both the AP MLD and the non-AP MLD (see 35.3.16.3 (Simultaneous transmit and receive (STR) operation) and 35.3.16.4 (Nonsimultaneous transmit and receive (NSTR) operation)).

-The MLO procedures (see 35.3 (Multi-link operation)) allow a pair of MLDs to discover, synchronize, (de)authenticate, (re)associate, disassociate, and manage resources with each other on any common bands or channels that are supported by both MLDs.
+The MLO procedures (see 35.3 (Multi-link operation)) allow a pair of MLDs to discover, synchronize, (de)authenticate, (re)associate, disassociate, and manage links and other(#12301) resources with each other on any common bands or channels that are supported by both MLDs.

-As described in 35.3.1 (General), each AP MLD has a single MAC-SAP and each non-AP MLD has a single MAC-SAP.
-Each AP affiliated with an AP MLD has a MAC address different from any other AP affiliated with the AP MLD, and each (#12242)non-AP STA affiliated with a non-AP MLD has a MAC address different from any other (#12242)non-AP STA affiliated with the non-AP MLD.
+(#10520)Each MLD has a single MAC-SAP(#11482).
+Each AP affiliated with an AP MLD has a MAC address different from any other AP affiliated with the AP MLD, and each (#12242)(#12039)non-AP STA affiliated with a non-AP MLD has a MAC address different from any other (#12242)(#12039)non-AP STA affiliated with the non-AP MLD.

-An example of an AP MLD with two links (Link 1 and Link 2) is shown in Figure 4-30a (Example MLD and the affiliated STA communication system).
+An example of an AP MLD with two affiliated APs(#12943) (Link 1 and Link 2) is shown in Figure 4-30a (Example MLD and the affiliated STA communication system).
 The figure shows an AP MLD with MLD MAC address M and the MLD lower MAC sublayers of two affiliated APs (AP1 with MAC address w and AP2 with MAC address x).
 The AP MLD is associated with a non-AP MLD with MLD MAC address P and the MLD lower MAC sublayers of two affiliated STAs (STA1 with MAC address y and STA2 with MAC address z) are shown.
 Link 1 is established between AP1 and STA1 and link 2 is established between AP2 and STA2.
-In general, the MAC address of an MLD and the MAC address of the STAs affiliated with the MLD are all different (e.g., M, P, w, x, y, and z have different values).
+In general, the MAC address of an MLD and the MAC addresses(#10196) of the STAs affiliated with the MLD are all different (e.g., M, P, w, x, y, and z have different values).
+However, the architecture supports an implementation where M could equal either w or x, and where P could equal y or z.(#11484)(#13292)

+(#10521)